Agnosia is loss of the ability to identify objects using one or more of the senses.

 Certain standardized tests of brain function (neuropsychologic testing) may be done.
 These tests may involve questions and/or requests to do specific movements.

-Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), are done.
+Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), are done to check for causes of brain damage, such as a tumor or stroke.
 Other tests may be done depending on the suspected cause.